You are here

 Cancer is not a single disease but many different diseases.
 In fact, each person’s cancer is unique, with different biologic traits and defects, clinical challenges, and prognoses.1

-So it’s not surprising that some cancers remain extremely difficult to treat.
-There have been a series of exciting recent developments with immunotherapies in oncology to help address some of the most difficult-to-treat cancers.
-IO therapies are designed to harness the natural ability of the body’s immune system to recognize and fight cancer.2
+So, it’s not surprising that some cancers remain extremely difficult to treat.
+Immuno-Oncology therapies are designed to help harness the natural ability of the body’s immune system to recognize and fight cancer.2

 Immunotherapies are different from other approaches to cancer, such as radiation or chemotherapy2: